-Seattle’s Chinatown-International District is more than a Chinatown—there’s no one dominant culture here.
-While the area started as Chinatown in the 1800s, today it’s a mishmash of many cultures coming together to create something awesome… and often delicious—the restaurants in this district are many and worth exploring.
+Seattle’s Chinatown-International District (CID) is more than a Chinatown—there’s no one dominant culture there.
+While the area started as Chinatown in the 1800s, today it’s a mishmash of many cultures, especially Asian, coming together to create something awesome and often delicious.
+The restaurants in this district are many and worth exploring.

-Any day of the year, this unique Seattle neighborhood is an excellent place to go out to eat, visit a museum or duck in to a shop—the stores in the International District range from the huge Japanese grocery store Uwajimaya to smaller specialty stores.
-While the area is not always a bustling place and might be quiet if you stop by on an average afternoon, make no mistake.
-This neighborhood knows how to throw a good party and is worth keeping an eye on for events.
+Any day of the year, this unique Seattle neighborhood is an excellent place to go out to eat, visit a museum, or duck into a shop—the stores in the International District range from the huge Japanese grocery store, Uwajimaya, to smaller specialty stores.
+While the area is not always a bustling place and might be quiet if you stop by on an average afternoon, make no mistake because this neighborhood knows how to throw a good party and is worth keeping an eye on for events.

 Here are the top things to do in Chinatown-International District.